 - When using essential oils for cleaning be sure to wear gloves, especially if you have sensitive skin.

-- do a spot test first before using on your hard surfaces and use at your own risk.
+- do a spot test first before using on your hard surfaces.
+Granite and marble countertops can get etched, pitted or stained by essential oils.
+Use at your own risk.

 - Ventilation is always a good thing…